 Share with me!

 I’d love to see your Deal With It list!
-You can email me at email@example.com, or you can tag me in your post.
+You can email me at firstname.lastname@example.org, or you can tag me in your post.
 By sharing your email address, you are joining a community of other people ready to Deal With It!
-Please let me know if you’d rather not receive updates on my latest thoughts and ramblings, and what’s going on in the Sara Beth Times and Redefining Love community.
+Please let me know if you’d rather not receive updates on my latest thoughts and ramblings, and what’s going on in the Sara Beth Times and Redefining Love communities.

 Copyright © 2021 Sara Beth Wald